agungTuanany/ADVANCE-WEBDEV-BOOTCAMP-COLT-STEEL/16.Intermediate-D3/Intermediate-D3.md

     1. Finding Extreme values manually
         - Inspect a data set find the first and last years.
-        - Manually idendtify the largers value in data set.
+        - Manually identify the largers value in data set.

     2. Scaling data manually
         - Doing arithmetic in order to make sure all of rectangle always fit inside the SVG